oleg-barmin/todo-list-barmin/README.md

 To-do list application is an application which allows you to manage your tasks in web interface

 ### Application allows end-user to:
-- Sign-in into the system
+- Sign-in into the system.
 - Create new to-do lists.
 - Add tasks to create new tasks in to-do lists.
 - Mark tasks as completed.